ferhateren/shoplist/README.md

 ### For Later

-I ll add tests for project
+I ll add tests for project# shoplist